 New country traditionalists like William Michael Morgan and Jon Pardi have revived the classic style.

 In 2013, at the height of the bro-country phenomenon, wallet chains became synonymous with the hyper masculine country scene.
 Artists like Brantley Gilbert, Florida Georgia Line and Jason Aldean all wore the accessory.
 Wallet chains brought up a lot of questions.
 Namely, where do theses guys think their wallets are going to go?
 The chains became the subject of memes and diatribes against bro-country and were usually paired with some gaudy t-shirts and jeans with rhinestones on the back pockets.

-As the popularity of the sub-genre waned, up and coming singers adopted a more metro-sexual style --"metro-bro," if you will.
+As the popularity of the sub-genre waned, up and coming singers adopted a more refined style.
 The New York Times even dubbed 2017 the year of the country music gentleman.
 Thankfully, tailored suits are a much more aesthetically pleasing style than wallet chains and rhinestone jeans.

 Remember when 80% of male country stars had mullets?
 To be fair, this wasn't just a country trend.
 By the late 1980s, the mullet had swept the nation.
 The business-in-front, party-in-back hairstyle was sported by professional wrestlers, rockers and, yes, the country king of the power mullet: Billy Ray Cyrus.
 Alan Jackson, Joe Diffie, Travis Tritt and Marty Stuart were all known for proudly wearing the mullet.
 You can't blame country artists for buying into the now much maligned trend.
 Even Blake Shelton, People magazine's reigning Sexiest Man Alive, was guilty of this look in the early aughts.